avraham-bernstein/avraham-bernstein.github.io/index.html.md

 2. My invention of a generic [dyslexic]( https://en.wikipedia.org/wiki/Dyslexia) friendly font, by mimicking the concept that computer vision algorithms use to correctly identify a [QR code]( https://en.wikipedia.org/wiki/QR_code), regardless of its physical orientation.

-3. How I taught kinesiological multiplication to my grandson using floor tiles and masking tape.
+3. How I taught kinesiological multiplication to my young grandson by using floor tiles and masking tape.

+4. How I taught a first course in fractions, also kinesiologically, to my ADHD young granddaughter, sitting with her at a bakery for an unsweetened breakfast for a few hours, by using a roll of coins.

-4. How I taught a second grader advanced mathematics in 30 min., i.e. exponents and binary arithmetic.
+5. How I taught a second grader, who randomly sat beside me at a family function, advanced mathematics in 30 min., i.e. exponents and binary arithmetic.

-5. Teaching [rational trigonometry]( https://en.wikipedia.org/wiki/Divine_Proportions:_Rational_Trigonometry_to_Universal_Geometry) based upon the system that the ancient [Akkadians]( https://en.wikipedia.org/wiki/Akkadian_Empire) invented about 4000 years ago.
+6. Teaching [rational trigonometry]( https://en.wikipedia.org/wiki/Divine_Proportions:_Rational_Trigonometry_to_Universal_Geometry) based upon the system that the ancient [Akkadians]( https://en.wikipedia.org/wiki/Akkadian_Empire) invented about 4000 years ago.

-6. The history of the discovery of the number "zero" in the ancient world.
+7. The history of the discovery of the number "zero" in the ancient world.

 ### 5. Music Composition Software